-If you’re looking for a fun and unique way to spend time outdoors with your tweens and teens this summer, consider a Segway tour.
-Despite my initial reservations about being seen on one, in my own city no less, they are great fun and provide the opportunity to see a different side of the city of Chicago.
+If you’re looking for a fun and unique way to spend time outdoors with your tweens and teens this summer or whenever you find yourself in a new city, consider a Segway tour.
+Despite my initial reservations about being seen on one, in my own city no less, they are great fun and provide the opportunity to see a different side of any city.
 Children as young as 10 can participate in Steve’s Segway tours.
 There are many other Segway operators in Chicago including Chicago Segway Tours and City Segway Tours, but many of them don’t take 10 yr olds so just make sure to ask when booking with a specific company.
 The tours are typically 8-10 people and 3 hours in length.
 You can sign up for the route you’re interested in doing.
 The lakefront/museum tour is a good option to start with, especially for kids.
 The session starts out with a safety brief and 30-40 minutes of practice to get used to riding the Segway.

 I recently brought Big and his best friend on one of Steve’s tours and we had a blast.
 Not surprisingly, the boys mastered the segway within the first few minutes.
 I however, had two instructors working patiently with me to teach me the correct form to start and stop.
 Freddie and April were so patient and never made me feel like I was holding up the group.
 Once everyone in the group gets the hang of it, you set out for a 2-hour ride and tour with your guide.